 Here are the biggest Supreme Court decisions we're still waiting for this term

-One of the biggest Supreme Court terms in recent memory still has a handful of major cases left on the docket — cases that could that alter the political landscape on abortion, gun control and the environment.
+One of the biggest Supreme Court terms in recent memory still has a handful of major cases left on the docket — cases that could that alter the political landscape on abortion, immigration and the environment.

-In total, there are 13 decisions yet to be announced this term.
+In total, there are nine decisions yet to be announced this term.
 The court usually tries to wrap by the end of June, and generally saves the biggest cases for last.
+(One of those big decisions came Thursday when the court announced it had voted to overturn a New York gun control law, in a major statement about the conservative majority's view about the Second Amendment.)

-The next opinion date is Thursday.
-The court probably won't announce all of the remaining decisions that day, so it is likely that more cases will be decided next week.
+The next opinion date is Friday.
+If the court doesn't announce all of the remaining decisions that day, more cases will be decided next week.

 Here are the biggest remaining cases: